The Bruhat Order on Symmetric Groups via Intrinsic Coverings of Compositions: Introduction

-The construction of the intrinsic partial order in $\mathcal{C}_n$ may be summarized as follows.
-For a given composition $\alpha\in \mathcal{C}_n$, we present a method to identify the elements covered by $\alpha$ and those by which $\alpha$ is covered.
-This property is obtained by checking if $\alpha$ is $(i,z)$-removable or $(i,z)$-insertable, for any pair $(i,z)$ of positive integers (Propositions \ref{prop:remove_condition} and \ref{prop:insertion_condition}).
-An interplay between the permutation matrix with the so-called Extended Lehmer code translates the existence of covering pairs of $\mathcal{C}_n$ into those of permutations (Lemma \ref{lem:valueD}).
-Ultimately, we analyze the removing-insertion process through Coxeter movings over the corresponding reduced decompositions (Proposition \ref{prop:moves_property2}).
+Finally, for a given composition $\alpha\in \mathcal{C}_n$, we present a method to identify the elements covered by $\alpha$ and those by which $\alpha$ is covered.
+This property is obtained by checking if $\alpha$ is $(i,z)$-removable or $(i,z)$-insertable, for any pair $(i,z)$ of positive integers representing either the removed or the inserted box of $\alpha$ (Propositions \ref{prop:remove_condition} and \ref{prop:insertion_condition}).
+We briefly discuss how it may be used to compute the formula of the Monk's rule (see Subsection \ref{subsec:monksrule}).

-This problem was motivated by a geometric question concerning the Bruhat decomposition on the maximal flag varieties of $\mathrm{Sl}_n(\mathbb{R})$.
+We should remark that this problem was motivated by a geometric question concerning the Bruhat decomposition on the maximal flag varieties of $\mathrm{Sl}_n(\mathbb{R})$.
 The Schubert cells are parametrized by $S_n$ in a such way the computation of the incidence coefficients among them requires data coming from the determination of the covering pairs (for details see Rabelo--San Martin\cite{RSm19} and Matszangosz \cite{Mat19}).

-An attractive parallel topic is the realization of permutations by diagrams.
+A secundary topic explored in this work is the realization of permutations by diagrams.
 Our presentation resembles the construction of Young's diagrams in the context of the Grassmannian permutations.
-There exists a variety of types of diagrams (for example, see Manivel \cite{Man01} for the Rothe Diagrams, Coşkun--Taşkın \cite{CT18} for the Tower diagrams, and Bergeron-Billey \cite{BBil93} for the RC-graphs) which are, in some sense, equivalent.
-However, we hope to present here some advantages of our choice, for example, the row-reading map that provides a direct reduced decomposition of permutation in terms of simple reflections.
-Furthermore, the existence of covering pairs may be illustrated by certain ladder moves in the diagrams (see Section \ref{subsection:diagrams}).
+There exists a variety of types of diagrams when dealing with permutations (for example, see Manivel \cite{Man01} for the Rothe Diagrams, Coşkun--Taşkın \cite{CT18} for the Tower diagrams, and Bergeron-Billey \cite{BBil93} for the RC-graphs).
+We hope to present here some advantages of our choice, for example, the row-reading map that provides a direct reduced decomposition of permutation in terms of simple reflections.

-It is worth noting that our results are similar to those obtained by Coşkun--Taşkın in the context of the Tower diagrams (\cite{CT18}, Theorem 4.1).
+It is worth noting that our interpretation of the covering relations in terms of the composition's diagrams are similar to those obtained by Coşkun--Taşkın in the context of the Tower diagrams (Proposition \ref{prop:laddermoves} vs. \cite{CT18}, Theorem 4.1).
 In addition, Denoncourt \cite{Den13} also establishes a covering equivalence result in the (left) weak order using the extended Lehmer code (see \cite{Den13}, Proposition 2.8).